 This thank you tour of Donald Trump and Mike Pence tonight.

-I heard tickets sold out in well, I don't think they sold.
+I heard tickets sold out in, well, I don't think they sold.

 Tickets were given out within five minutes.

-The entire arena is gonna be packed.
+The entire arena is going to be packed.

-Uh well, that's my job.
+Well, that's my job.

 My job is to bring you into the environment.

-So you can for those of you that were sweating the days, weeks, months leading up to this election.
+So you can, for those of you that were sweating the days, weeks, months leading up to this election, oh man, can he do it?

 I don't know.

-Was he gonna win?
+Was he going to win?

 Well, I just tried to be realistic with you.